kshojaei/LLM/GETTING_STARTED.md

 LLM_MODEL = "meta-llama/Llama-3-8B-Instruct"
 ```

-## Learning Tips
+## Learning Strategy

-### Start Small
-- Begin with 100 documents, not 10,000
-- Use small models first, then scale up
-- Test each component before combining
+### Work with Manageable Data
+Start with small datasets.
+There's no point trying to process thousands of documents when you're still learning how the system works.
+Begin with 100 documents, understand what's happening, then scale up.

-### Experiment Actively
+### Experiment and Observe
+The best way to learn is by changing things and seeing what happens:
-- Change chunk sizes and see the impact
+- Adjust chunk sizes and notice how it affects retrieval
-- Try different embedding models
+- Try different embedding models and compare results
-- Modify prompts and observe results
+- Modify prompts and see how responses change

+### Keep Track of Your Work
+Take notes as you go.
+When something works well, make a note of why.
+When it doesn't work, figure out what went wrong.
+This builds intuition that's much more valuable than just following instructions.

-### Document Everything
+### Question Everything
-- Take notes in notebooks
-- Save your experiments
-- Track what works and what doesn't

-### Ask Questions
-- Why does this chunking strategy work better?
-- What happens if I change the similarity threshold?
-- How does prompt engineering affect results?
+Always ask why something works the way it does.
+Why does one chunking strategy perform better than another?
+What happens if you change the similarity threshold?
+How does prompt engineering actually affect the quality of responses?

 ## Troubleshooting